 Steps to Gaining LEED Certification

-For companies seeking LEED certification for their projects, our construction lawyers in Mobile, AL can offer the following tips:
+For companies seeking LEED certification for their projects, our Birmingham construction lawyers can offer the following tips:

 - Determine your LEED certification level: There are several categories and levels of certification.
 Based on your project, stakeholders can make a decision on what works best for them.